ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/06-storing-displaying-data.md

 1. Select __+__ > __COMPUTE__ > __WEB APP__ > __QUICK CREATE__
     - URL: You can use anything that is a valid name here, such as thinglabs-eventhub-[yourname, initials, etc]
     - APP SERVICE PLAN: Select "Create a new App Service Plan".
     - REGION: If you created your IoT Hub in _East US_, select __East US 2__.
-Select the same region you created your IoT Hub in.
+For other regions, select the same region you created your IoT Hub in.

     ![Configure Event Hub](/images/webappquickcreate.png)

 2. Setup deployment from github:
-    - On the web app configuration dashboard, click "Set up deployment from source control." (on the lower righthand side of the page)
+    - On the web app configuration dashboard, click "Set up deployment from source control." on the lower righthand side of the page.

     ![Configure Event Hub](/images/webappconfig1.png)

-    - Select "External repositiory" from the dialog
+    - Select "External repositiory" from the dialog.

-     (Note: You'd think this should be "Github repository", but we're avoiding having you fork and maintain your own version fo the code for today.
+     (Note: You might think this should be "Github repository", but we're avoiding having you fork and maintain your own version of the code.
 If you want to modify it later, you can fork the repository and modify it.
 Then you would have to update your deployment source to "Github Repository" which finds *your* repositories.)

     ![External Repository](/images/webapp-external-repository.png)

-    - Navigate to the [ThingLabs Web App repository](https://github.com/ThingLabsIo/ThingLabs-IoT-Dashboard), copy the git repo url
+    - Navigate to the [ThingLabs Web App repository](https://github.com/ThingLabsIo/ThingLabs-IoT-Dashboard) and copy the git repo url.

     ![Git repo url](/images/thinglabs-github-webapp-repo.png)

-    - Paste it into the dialog on the configuration (the External Repository Page)
+    - Paste it into the dialog on the configuration (the External Repository Page).

     ![Git repo url](/images/webapp-config-repo.png)

-    - Click checkmark on the lower-right to setup your deployment from the ThingLabs Github Repository
+    - Click the checkmark on the lower-right to setup your deployment from the ThingLabs Github Repository
-    - Click on "Configure" to customize settings for your the Web App.
+    - Click on "Configure" to customize settings for your web app.
-        - Turn Web Sockets on
+        - Turn Web Sockets on.

         ![Web App Enable Web Sockets](/images/WebAppConfigureWebSockets.png)

-        - Add an App Setting (Key: THINGLABS_EVENTHUB_CONNSTRING Value: Connection String from your EventHub)
+        - Add an App Setting.
+(Key: THINGLABS_EVENTHUB_CONNSTRING Value: Connection String from your EventHub)

         ![Web App App Settings](/images/WebAppConfigureAppSettings.png)

-        - Use the connection string from your Event Hub
+        - Use the connection string from your Event Hub.

         ![Event Hub Connection String](/images/EventHubConfigureConnectionString.png)

-        - Save the changes
+        - Save the changes.
-    - Restart the Web Application
+    - Restart the Web Application.
-3. Browse to your site
+3. Browse to your site.
     - It will take a few minutes for data to flow, but you should start to see a graph render as data is recieved.

     ![Thing Labs Web Dashboard - Web App](/images/ThingLabs-Web-Dashboard.png)

 ## Optional: PowerBI Dashboard

-If you have access to PowerBI you can build a similar real-time reporting dashboard in the [Building a PowerBI Dashboard](../06a-powerbi-dashboard).
+If you have access to PowerBI you can build a similar real-time reporting dashboard in the [Building a PowerBI Dashboard](../powerbi-dashboard).
 <a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/powerbi-dashboard/">Go to 'Building a PowerBI Dashboard' ›</a>

 # Conclusion
-In this lab you learned how to create an Azure Stream Analytics job to query data coming in to Azure IoT Hub, process it and send it to Event Hub and Power BI.
+In this lab you learned how to create an Azure Stream Analytics job to query data coming in to Azure IoT Hub, process the data, and send it to Event Hub and Power BI.

 Congratulations!
 In this hands-on workshop you experienced an IoT solution end-to-end.
 You built a _Thing_ that both sent output (blinked an LED) and collected input (ambient light) and uased it to send data to Azure IoT Hubs.
 You then passed that data stream into Azure Stream Analytics, queried it and sent the output to Power BI where you created a visualization of the IoT data.

 In the [next lab][nextlab] you will modify the web application to include a capability to send a Cloud-to-Device (C2D) message.

-<a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/sending-c2d-messages/">Go to 'Sending Cloud-to-Device (C2D) Messages' ›</a>
+<a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/sending-c2d-messages/">Go to 'Lab 07: Sending Cloud-to-Device (C2D) Messages' ›</a>

 [nextlab]: ../sending-c2d-messages/